changrif/ComoSeDice/Readme.md

 # Lingo
 Lingo aims to educate lingual learners by immersing them in new languages through the objects right in front of them.
+Lingo was made during the 24-hour HackDuke 2017.
+Here's the link to the devpost: https://devpost.com/software/lingo-wnr4yz

 *Members:* Chandler Griffin, Gianne Flores